alexandersandberg/alexandersandberg.com/Content/articles/creating-a-website-theme-switcher-with-css-only.md

 </body>
 ```

-The label is connected together with our checkbox by setting the label‘s `for` value the same as our checkbox‘s `id`.
-This means clicking the label will check the box. _"But the label is empty?"_ I hear you say.
-Yeah, we‘ll get to that.
+The label is connected together with our checkbox by setting the label’s `for` value the same as our checkbox’s `id`.
+This means clicking the label will check the box. _“But the label is empty?”_ I hear you say.
+Yeah, we’ll get to that.

 ## CSS Custom Properties

-Although this would be possible without it, we‘ll use _CSS Custom Properties_ (aka CSS Variables) to help us with the theming.
+Although this would be possible without it, we’ll use _CSS Custom Properties_ (aka CSS Variables) to help us with the theming.
 Beware of the (pretty good) [browser support](https://caniuse.com/#feat=css-variables) for these.

-We‘ll start by defining some colors for our two themes:
+We’ll start by defining some colors for our two themes:

 ```css
 :root {